-While increasing number of emerging countries are officially classified as free floaters, a closer look of the empirical evidence reveals that it is common for these countries to have very tight monetary policy and frequent interventions in the currency market aimed at preventing sharp depreciation of domestic currency.
+While an increasing number of emerging countries are officially classified as free floaters, a closer look at the empirical evidence reveals that it is common for these countries to have a very tight monetary policy and frequent interventions in the currency market aimed at preventing sharp depreciation of the domestic currency.

 Calvo and Reinhart (2000) first described this phenomenon and dubbed it a “fear of floating”.
-The fear manifests itself through mild exchange rate fluctuations, but also high interest rate and reserve volatilities in emerging market countries.
+The fear manifests itself through mild exchange rate fluctuations, but also high-interest rates and reserve volatilities in emerging market countries.
 According to the authors, as many as 76.4% of the emerging economies classified as free floaters are affected.

 Calvo and Reinhart (2000) constructed Calvo-Reinhart Fear of Floating Index (C-R Index) that puts exchange rate volatility in relation to the variability of the policy instruments (nominal interest rate and official reserves).
 A low value of the index would indicate a country with high “fear of floating”.
 Despite the fact that the C-R Index is very far from being a perfect indicator of the “fear of floating”, it still provides some information about the attitude of a central bank toward the volatility of the exchange rate.

-When we apply Calvo and Reinhart (2000) method1 and compute C-R index for Georgia, Armenia and Azerbaijan we can see some interesting patterns.
+When we apply Calvo and Reinhart's (2000) method1 and compute the C-R index for Georgia, Armenia and Azerbaijan we can see some interesting patterns.

 It is not surprising that Azerbaijan has the lowest index values in the two corresponding periods in 2008-2010 and 2011-2013.
-Before the end of 2015 the country was operating with fixed exchange rate that theoretically guarantees C-R index very close to zero.
+Before the end of 2015, the country was operating with a fixed exchange rate that theoretically guarantees the C-R index very close to zero.

 However, even after moving to a floating exchange rate regime in 2015 Azerbaijan’s “fear of floating” index was not much different from that of Armenia and Georgia.